Diophantine analysis and Arthur's trace formula: Introduction

 \subsubsection{\textbf{Asymptotic formula of $ N(X;f_{\mathbf{X},T})$}}

-In the case that $k=\mathbb{Q}$, the study of the asymptotic behavior of $ N(X;f_{\mathbf{X},T})$ reduces to a classical problem in Diophantine analysis - namely, the distribution of integer solutions to a system of Diophantine equations.
+In the case that $k=\mathbb{Q}$, the study of the asymptotic behavior of $ N(X;f_{\mathbf{X},T})$ reduces to a classical problem in Diophantine analysis - namely, the distribution of integer solutions to a Diophantine system.
 This problem has been extensively studied via the Hardy-Littlewood circle method (see \cite{Sch}, \cite{Vau}) or automorphic methods (see \cite{FMT}, \cite{DRS}).

-In \cite{Sch}, for a function $A(T)$ such that $\lim_{T\rightarrow\infty} \frac{ N(X;f_{\mathbf{X},T})}{A(T)}=1$, Schmidt anticipated that it takes the form of an Euler product, whose local factors are given by local densities of $\mathbf{X}$.
+In \cite{Sch}, for a function $A(T)$ such that $\lim_{T\rightarrow\infty} \frac{ N(X;f_{\mathbf{X},T})}{A(T)}=1$, Schmidt anticipated that it takes the form of an Euler product whose local factors are given by local densities of $\mathbf{X}$.
 This allows the global asymptotic problem, over $\mathbb{Q}$, to be reduced to local computations, over $\mathbb{Q}_p$ or $\mathbb{R}$.
 We refer to this expectation as the Hardy-Littlewood expectation.
 Borovoi and Rudnick \cite{BR} reformulated this Hardy-Littlewood expectation, using Tamagawa measure $m^X$ on $X(\mathbb{A}_\mathbb{Q})$ (see Section \ref{sec:tamagawa_measure}).
 They mainly studied a $G$-homogeneous space $X\cong H\backslash G$ under the following assumptions: \begin{enumerate} \item $G$ is a simply connected semisimple group over $\mathbb{Q}$ such that $G'(\mathbb{R})$ is not compact for any non-trivial simple factor $G'$ of $G$. \item $H$ is connected and reductive without a non-trivial $\mathbb{Q}$-character. \item $X$ satisfies the equidistribution property (\ref{eq:equidistribution_property}) over $\mathbb{Q}$. \end{enumerate} For $X$ satisfying (1) and (2), they proved that the Hardy-Littlewood expectation holds if $H$ is simply connected.
 When $H$ is not simply connected, this expectation fails in general.
 Nevertheless, the local-global principle remains valid for such $X$, in the sense that the global asymptotic problem still reduces to local computations (see \cite[Theorem 0.6]{BR}).

 For a general number field $k$, Wei and Xu generalized this local-global principle in \cite{WX}.
 By using strong approximation with Brauer-Manin obstruction developed in \cite{BD} and \cite{CtX}, they analyzed how the asymptotic behavior of $ N(X;f_{\mathbf{X},T})$ differs from the expected Euler product form.
 Based on this observation, they formulated the asymptotic behavior of $ N(X;f_{\mathbf{X},T})$ in terms of an integral on $X(\mathbb{A}_k)$.
 Their result is stated in Theorem \ref{thm:wx}.